Apostolic Christian Church

-The Apostolic Christian Church (ACC) is the American name of the worldwide Christian denomination known as The Community of Evangelical Anabaptists, or Fröhlichians.
-The Apostolic Christian Church has a background in the Anabaptist tradition and practices credobaptism, closed communion, greeting other believers with a holy kiss, a capella worship in some branches (in others, singing is with piano), and the headcovering of women during services.
+The Apostolic Christian Church (ACC) is a family of denominations tracing their origins to the work of Samuel Heinrich Fröhlich; the tradition is also known outside of North America and Australia as The Community of Evangelical Anabaptists, Nazareans, or Fröhlichians.
+The Apostolic Christian Church belongs to the Anabaptist tradition, along with being one of the first groups to embrace Evangelicalism in Europe, this led to fast growth that slowed as the churches slowly adapted to a growing amount of old Anabaptist converts in the United States.
+The Apostolic Christian Church practices credobaptism, closed communion, greeting other believers with a holy kiss, a capella worship in some branches (in others, singing is with piano), and the headcovering of women during services.
 The Apostolic Christian Church ordains only men, who are authorized to administer baptism, the Lord's Supper, and the laying on of hands.

 History

 The origins of the Apostolic Christian Church are found in the conversion experience of Samuel Heinrich Froehlich (1803–57) of Switzerland.
 Froehlich was baptized in 1832 and soon founded the Evangelical Baptist Church.
 The first American church was formed in Lewis County, New York, in 1847 by Benedict Weyeneth (1819–87), who had been sent by Froehlich at the request of Joseph Virkler, a Lewis County minister in an Alsatian Amish-Mennonite church.
 In 1848 a church was formed in Sardis, Ohio.
 The church experienced primary growth in the Midwest, where many congregations gained membership from other Anabaptist denominations, chiefly local Amish and Mennonite churches.
-In Europe, and New York, these believers generally called themselves Evangelical Baptist, but as the church spread through the US, they used names such as Apostolic Christian, Christian Apostolic, and sometimes New Amish due to there being many different Baptist churches.
+In Europe, and New York, these believers generally called themselves Evangelical Baptist, but as the church spread through the US, they used names such as Apostolic Christian, Christian Apostolic, and sometimes New Amish due to the term 'Baptist' referring to another tradition separate from Anabaptism.
 In 1917, the church adopted a uniform name: Apostolic Christian Church.

 A sketch of Froehlich; the only known surviving likeness of him.